-Will is active in the American Intellectual Property Law Association, currently serving as the Chair of the AIPLA’s New Lawyers Committee.
-From 2017–2021 he organized and led one of the AIPLA’s flagship programs, the Giles S. Rich Memorial Moot Court Competition.
+Will is active in the American Intellectual Property Law Association, currently serving as chair of the AIPLA’s New Lawyers Committee.
+From 2017 to 2021 he organized and led one of the AIPLA’s flagship programs, the Giles S. Rich Memorial Moot Court Competition.

 In his pro bono practice, Will is working with the Office of the Federal Public Defender, Eastern District of Arkansas, to represent death row inmates in a dispute over the state’s method of execution.
 He has also represented clients in immigration court and has helped non-violent drug offenders in federal prison seek clemency through former President Obama’s clemency initiative.